-Hemp and Hemp-Derived CBD Expected To Be Legalized In Farm Bill Next Week
+Hemp And Hemp-Derived CBD Expected To Be Legalized In Farm Bill Next Week

 On one hand, hemp oil is derived from hemp that is usually grown for industrial purposes.
 Industrial hemp is comprised of low amounts of CBD (cannabidiol) and THC (tetrahydrocannabinol).

 On the other hand, CBD oil refers to oil that contains a concentration of cannabidiol.
-CBD Oil is usually extracted from hemp that’s cultivated to be high in cannabidiol since it only contains a miniscule amount of THC7, says Namaste, an affiliate of Zenabis, a licensed producer of recreational and medical cannabis in Canada.
+CBD oil is usually extracted from hemp that’s cultivated to be high in cannabidiol since it only contains a miniscule amount of THC7, says Namaste, an affiliate of Zenabis, a licensed producer of recreational and medical cannabis in Canada.

 “This makes the ratio of CBD to THC much higher,” according to Namaste.
-Under United States law, hemp products have to contain “0.3 percent or less of THC.”
+Under U.S. law, hemp products have to contain “0.3 percent or less of THC.”

-THC is the component of marijuana that gets people stoned when they smoke or ingest it.
+THC is the component of marijuana that gets people high when they smoke or ingest it.

 Should hemp become legal, local farmers could also reap benefits.
-That includes Derrick Thomas, who is Vice President of Veritas Farms.
-If, or when the plant is legalized, Thomas and other farmers will be able to grow and sell hemp across state lines, providing they adhere to state regulations that will be set up under the provisions of the USDA.
+That includes Derrick Thomas, who is vice president of Veritas Farms.
+If the plant is legalized, Thomas and other farmers will be able to grow and sell hemp across state lines, providing they adhere to state regulations that will be set up under the provisions of the USDA.

 WMFE reports that Thomas said that he believes that the regulations, should they become a reality, will remove stigma surrounding the industry.
-He said,

-The Congressional committee that is reconciling dual U.S. House and Senate versions of the Farm Bill are, for the time being, remaining tight-lipped about any agreed upon language within it.
+The congressional committee that is reconciling dual U.S. House and Senate versions of the farm bill are, for the time being, remaining tight-lipped about any agreed upon language within it.
 However, if early buzz is any indication, it seems as if the bill has a great possibility of being signed next week.

 Making it official with my hemp pen!????️ Proud to have served as conferee on #FarmBill & to fight for #Kentucky priorities.
 With today's signature, my provision to legalize industrial #hemp is 1 step closer to reality.
 Looking forward to voting YES on this bill & sending to @POTUS pic.twitter.com/8ypwBebXy7